Baby Essentials for the First 3 Months You Can’t Forget About

 Newborn Feeding Essentials List

-We chose breastfeeding due to the nutritional benefits, the convenience of mostly not using bottles, and money saved from not purchasing formula.
+We chose breastfeeding due to the nutritional benefits, the convenience of not needing as many bottles, and the money saved from not purchasing formula.

-If breastfeeding didn’t work out, we would have gladly embraced formula feeding.
+With that said, if breastfeeding didn’t work out, we would have gladly embraced formula feeding, so do whatever makes the most sense for you and your family.

 Related: Breastfeeding Necessities